-Specialty Chemicals' chlor-alkali products are sold by dedicated sales people and distributors.
-Chlor-alkali products provide Specialty Chemicals with customer base diversification as Specialty Chemicals sells nearly all its chlorine, hydrochloric acid and potassium hydroxide to end markets unrelated to the pulp and paper industry.
+Specialty Chemicals' chlor-alkali products are sold by dedicated salespeople and distributors.
+The chloralkali product portfolio provides Specialty Chemicals with a diversified set of customers and markets, as nearly all its chlorine, hydrochloric acid and potassium hydroxide is sold to end markets unrelated to the pulp and paper industry.
 Sodium hydroxide is sold into diversified end markets that include alumina, textiles, pulp and paper and water treatment.
 A large percentage of chlorine is integrated into downstream products like vinyls.